 Norovirus Season: It’s Not Over ‘Til It’s Over

 Norovirus—sometimes dubbed “the stomach bug” – is making notable appearances around the nation as winter gives way to spring.
-Asheville, North Carolina and Alexandria, Virginia schools closed their doors in recent days to disinfect in an effort to stem outbreaks.
+Alexandria, Virginia schools closed their doors in recent days to disinfect in an effort to stem outbreaks.
 Virginia students on a class trip to New York City were hospitalized after becoming sick at a performance of “Phantom of the Opera.”
 Norovirus is being cited as a possible factor in four deaths in a Minneapolis Veterans Home, leading to a hold on new admissions.
 Weld County, Colorado health officials report at least five outbreaks, most in nursing homes.
 And norovirus still shows up on cruise ships.
 According to the Centers for Disease Control and Prevention (CDC), 80 percent of norovirus outbreaks occur between November and April.
 As the old saying goes, “it’s not over ‘til it’s over,” and norovirus season is definitely not yet over.

 Most Vulnerable: The Young and the Old

 According to CDC, norovirus is the most common cause of acute gastroenteritis in the US each year, causing approximately: